com-lihaoyi/mill/main/codesig/readme.md

        inherited for super-classes or overriden by sub-classes.

-    2. For method calls that occur to external classes, we additionally take the parameter types of those method calls and assume that the external class ends up calling every one of those methods, and thus any potential local implementations.
+    2. For method calls that occur to external classes, we additionally take the receiver type and parameter types of those method calls and assume that the external class ends up calling every one of those methods, and thus any potential local implementations.
 This is a conservative approximation, as we do not perform call-graph analysis of external code in upstream libraries and cannot know precisely what methods that external method ends up calling on the arguments we pass to it.

 As implemented, this gives us a conservative approximation of "who calls who" at a method-level granularity, without needing to perform expensive analysis of